 Many tools and services considered standard for DevOps are either available out of the box with Mendix or are fully automated in the platform.
 For example, during the Model phase, app model consistency checking is done continuously while you are building your app model.
-And in the Deploy phase, the staging, configuration, and deployment of an app to test, acceptance, and production environments is only a matter of clicks in the Mendix Developer Portal.
+And in the Deploy phase, the staging, configuration, and deployment of an app to a particular environment (for example, acceptance or production) is only a matter of clicks in the Mendix Developer Portal.

 2.1 Planning Phase

 Mendix makes it easy to manage the requirements of different stakeholders for your apps.
 In the Mendix Developer Portal, development teams can set up their app project backlogs.
 As part of the DevOps process, a team regularly schedules user stories from their backlog to improve their operational processes.